Roofing Intelligence: The Advantage Most Roofing Contractors Don't Have

 - Started the official process with their local building authority

 This is a fundamentally different level of commitment.
 The Harvard Joint Center for Housing Studies puts homeowner spending on improvements and repairs at over $450 billion annually as of 2023.
-Permitted projects represent the highest-value segment of that market.
+Filed projects represent the highest-value segment of that market.

-For roofing specifically, the average permitted re-roof job in the DFW metro runs $10,000–$25,000 based on our market tracking.
+For roofing specifically, the average filed re-roof job in the DFW metro runs $10,000–$25,000 based on our market tracking.
 These are not $500 patch jobs — these are full replacements with insurance involvement, material selection, and multiple bids.

 The Timing Advantage

-Permit data gives contractors a timing edge that no other lead source can match.
+Roofing activity data gives contractors a timing edge that no other lead source can match.

 - Day 3–14: Homeowner is actively comparing contractors, getting quotes, and making a decision